+9532 MTWTH 8:00-11:10am ONLINE Moore, L 7/11-8/4

-0131 MTWTH 10:15-12:20pm ONLINE Feere, Z 6/14-7/22 Note: Online course.
-All instruction will be provided via the internet through the college learning management system Canvas and Zoom software.
+Note: Short-term Online course.
+All instruction will be provided via the internet through the college learning management system CANVAS and Zoom software.
 Meets online during the timeblock listed for live lectures, discussions, activities and presentations on designated dates throughout the semester.
 Please save this weekly timeframe in your schedule and your instructor will provide exact meeting dates on the first day of your Zoom class.
 Access to a computer with audio and video capability is required.
+Go to www.losmedanos.edu/onlineclasses for course access information.